zz2liu/RnaSeq-HpcPipelines/README.md

 echo Sample* > exNano.csv  #echo just print strings to the screen nano exNano.csv #try to add a comma and a group name (such as A,B) to each line
 ```
-Tip for nano: ctrl-x to exit, then y followed enter to save.
+Tip for nano: ctrl-x,y to save and exit. ctrl-w,alt-w: to search,repeat.

 ## 3. Run RNA-Seq pipelines on a yale HPC cluster
 - Log onto a specific head node from your local terminal, example: